Simple Sauces and Such

 When winter rolls around, it’s good to consume as much onion and garlic as possible.
 This delicious sauce makes it easy to do so.
 Serve this over grains, pasta, or baked potatoes. more→

 A well-flavored marinade, this adds an Asian spin to grilled, stir-fried, or sautéd tofu, tempeh, and seitan.
-It also enhances vegetables, including eggplant, broccoli, green beans, scallions, carrots, and mushrooms, when used in such preparations.
+It also enhances vegetables, including eggplant, broccoli, green beans, scallions, carrots, and mushrooms.
+Use it to pan-sauté or grill vegetables and plant proteins.
+See our Teriyaki Eggplant recipe.
+Photo by Evan Atlas.